Orange Grove (1800 ship): Career

 Orange Grove first appeared in Lloyd's Register (LR), and the Register of Shipping (RS) in 1801.
 Lloyd's Register described her as Danish, built in 1788.
 (Later, it changed her launch year as 1798.
 The Register of Shipping described her as a "DP.97", i.e, a Dutch prize, captured in 1797.
 The Trans-Atlantic slave Trade Database describes her as having been launched in 1788, and to have been of United States registry.

 Orange Grove, Nazeby, master, was reported in August 1800 to have arrived at Hamburg from Liverpool, and then in 1801 at Cork from Liverpool.
 Later, with Hanna, master, she was reported to have arrived at Liverpool from Trinidad.

-1st slave voyage (1801–1802): Captain Thomas Payne sailed from Liverpool on 19 November 1801.
+1st voyage transporting enslaved people (1801–1802): Captain Thomas Payne sailed from Liverpool on 19 November 1801.
 Orange Grove's owners were Joseph Ward and Thomas Moss.
+In 1801, 147 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 122 of these vessels sailed from Liverpool.

-Payne acquired slaves at New Calabar and arrived at the Bahamas on 5 July 1802 with 254 slaves.
+Payne acquired captives at New Calabar and arrived at the Bahamas on 5 July 1802 with 254 captives.
 She went on to Havana and Louisiana.
 She left for England on 6 October and arrived back at Liverpool on 25 November.
 She had sailed from Liverpool with 32 crew members and had suffered eight crew deaths on her voyage.

-2nd slave voyage (1802): Captain Payne sailed from Liverpool on 11 February 1803.
+2nd voyage transporting enslaved people (1802): Captain Payne sailed from Liverpool on 11 February 1803.
+In 1803, 99 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 83 of these vessels sailed from Liverpool.

 On 16 February, Orange Grove, Payne, master was driven ashore on the Half Mile Rocks.
 She was on a voyage from Liverpool to Africa.
 A few days later she was gotten off.

 War with France had resumed after Captain Payne had sailed.
 Still, Thomas Payne acquired a letter of marque on 30 July 1803.

 Orange Grove was reported at Gorée, and then on 23 September to have arrived at Loanga.
 He sailed from Loanga on 14 December.